JKUATSES/2021-ControlTheory/README.md

            6) Self balancing robot (example)
            7) adaptive cruise control (example)
            # Summary

-           A control system can be deined as a system which controls other systems.
+           A control system can be defined as a system which controls other systems.
 Examples of control systems in your day-to-day life include an air conditioner, a refrigerator, an air conditioner, a bathroom toilet tank, an automatic iron, and many processes within a car – such as cruise control.